10 Top Recession Proof Tips For Small Businesses to Navigate the Covid-19 Pandemic

 If you lose those key clients during an economic downturn, your business will struggle.

 Start to make plans now to reduce the vulnerable areas.

 Examples include retainer agreements at a discounted rate to prioritise longevity of contracts and a better deal for your client, one to many models (if applicable to your products and services) and improving the customer experience to remain a valued asset to your current and prospective buyer.

 Are you in an industry or niche vulnerable to losses in the current climate?
-If so, now is a great time to diversify.
+If so, it is time to diversify.